Enhanced Fractional Frequency Reuse to Increase Capacity of OFDMA Systems

 AFFILIATION = {Chair of Communication Networks (ComNets), Faculty 6, RWTH Aachen University},

-KEYWORDS = {Cellular system, frequency reuse, inter-cell interference mitigation,
+KEYWORDS = {Cellular system, frequency reuse, inter-cell

 LTE, OFDMA, WiMAX},